BluewaterMVC/Project-Tsunami.scripts/README.md

 **The authoritative, versioned library of automation scripts and Git hooks for all Bluewater repositories.
 Ensures consistent standards, metadata management, and automated workflows across the entire Bluewater platform.**

+> **Note:** Every documentation file begins with a machine-managed metadata block, bounded by HTML comment markers (`<!-- FILE HEADER:START -->` and `<!-- FILE HEADER:END -->`), which is automatically inserted and updated by project scripts.
+> For policy details, see the [File Header & Metadata Policy](./docs/en/architecture/status/header-policy.md).

 ---

 ## Overview